 Simple’s Safe-to-Spend(R) feature helps you resist the temptation to spend every dollar in your bank account when those funds should be reserved for more important and urgent things.
 The budgeting algorithm sets aside funds for spending categories in your budget and your savings goals.
 The app subtracts the amount of money you’ve set aside from your total account balance so you can easily see how much money you have left to spend — your safe-to-spend number.

-The Simple bank account makes it easy to set aside money for long- and short-term goals.
+The Simple account makes it easy to set aside money for long- and short-term goals.
 The feature also serves as a digital envelope budgeting system for your monthly budgeting needs.

 A warning to chronic overspenders: Although the amount set aside for goals is subtracted from your total balance so you know what’s safe to spend, the goal money is kept in the same account as the rest of your funds, so you can spend the money if you really need to.
 We will address how to use goals to save and budget in the following section.